RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Challenge

-A general LLM method for RCA and other cloud AIOps tasks should be internally hosted for security concerns.
+\paragraph{Privacy} A general LLM method for RCA and other cloud AIOps tasks should be internally hosted for security concerns.
 Specifically, transmitting production-level confidential data to external API induces privacy risks.
 This means stronger models like ChatGPT cannot be used except for those close collaboration enterprises.
+While trading off the model's ability for security, we need techniques to mitigate the gap to some extent.